Penguin International RFC: Club history

 Over the years the club has competed in many tournaments and has recorded famous wins in the Hong Kong FC Tens, COBRA Tens in Malaysia, Middlesex 7s (the only time Waisale Servi and Eric Rush played together), the Italian 7s, the Stockholm 10s, the Nordic 7s, the Thai RU International 7s, The Grand Prix of Europe 7s, the Mexican RU International 10s, the Royal Kedah International 7s, the Borneo Invitational 10s, the Singapore Cricket Club 7s, and the London 10s.
-Also, the Club made the semi-finals of the famous Hong Kong 7s twice, losing both times to the All Blacks.
+Also, the club made the semi-finals of the famous Hong Kong 7s twice, losing both times to the All Blacks.

 The Clubs Coaching Academy was formed in 2003 by Alan Wright and Craig Brown and undertook its first engagement in 2004 in Hong Kong.
-Since the Academy has travelled to many places delivering a mix of player development, coach development and general development of the game.
+Since the academy has travelled and delivering a mix of player development, coach development and general development of the game.
 The focus has been on children and youth rugby.
-We have also delivered many World Rugby formal coach and official courses around the world.
+The club also delivered many World Rugby formal coach and official courses around the world.

-The club's women’s team (the Rockhoppers) was formed in 2019, but we had to wait until 2022 before they took to the field.
+The club's women's team (the Rockhoppers) was formed in 2019, but we had to wait until 2022 before they took to the field.
 The first match was at the Benidorm 7s, and the first-ever Rockhopper point scorer was Emma Hennessy with a try.

-The Club's veterans team, the King Penguins, was formed in 2009 when the Penguins were lucky enough to play the Houses of Commons and Lords at Twickenham.
+The club's veterans team, the King Penguins, was formed in 2009 when the Penguins were lucky enough to play the Houses of Commons and Lords at Twickenham.
 Since this outing, the King Penguins are frequent tourists and always include a coaching, charity or community element in their itinerary.
 John Kerr is the current King Penguin President.

-The international playing membership of the Club has been drawn from no less than 34 countries, and distinguished captains have included Waisale Serevi (Fiji), Bill Calcraft (Australia), Rob Wainwright (Scotland), and Fergus Slattery, one of Ireland’s most notable players.
+The international playing membership of the club has been drawn from no less than 34 countries, and distinguished captains have included Waisale Serevi (Fiji), Bill Calcraft (Australia), Rob Wainwright (Scotland), and Fergus Slattery, one of Ireland's most notable players.
 Recent famous players include Beauden Barret (All Blacks), Nehe Milner-Skudder (All Blacks), Owen Farrell (England), Megan Gaffney (Scotland), Joe Webber (All Black 7s), Tim Mikkleson (All Black 7s), Scott Waldrom (All Blacks, All Black 7s), Thomas Waldrom (England), and Jeff Williams (England 7s) and Dan Norton (England 7s).

-Club Fixtures and Tours
+Club fixtures and tours

-International Tours
+International tours

 The Penguins have toured all over the world since 1959, with their first to Denmark, Sweden and Holland.